Customize Excel Ribbon for Your Needs

 3. Decide whether the Command will go on an existing tab (e.g., Formulas or new tab.

-My preference is to create a new tab because many of the default Tabs are full.
+I prefer to create a new tab because many of the default Tabs are full.

 1. From the right side, click the New Tab button toward the bottom.